-- 11/2 cups fresh scraped coconut ( only white portion of the coconut should be taken)
+- 11/2 cups freshly scraped coconut ( only white portion of the coconut should be included)

 - 1/2 cup beet (1 medium sized beet yields about 1/2 cup grated beet)

 - 1 cup sugar ( adjust to individual taste.
 Please note beet also has its own sweetness)